PRO100BYTE/ProjectArcade-Wiki/tutorials/customize-mega-bezels.md

 # Customize Mega-Bezels

-RetroBat allows you to download Duimon's Mega-Bezel pack (you can find more information in the [Decorations & Bezels](../advanced-features/decorations-and-bezels.md#mega-bezels) section of the wiki).
+ProjectArcade allows you to download Duimon's Mega-Bezel pack (you can find more information in the [Decorations & Bezels](../advanced-features/decorations-and-bezels.md#mega-bezels) section of the wiki).

 This page will give you details and one example showing you how it is possible to customize the Mega-Bezels.